CodeItQuick/CodeItQuick.github.io/_drafts/2026-05-30-Are-You-Splitting-Stories-or-Just-Splitting-Tasks.md

 # An Example: Reviewing All Restaurants in Your City

-Let's use a metaphor now, rather than these abstract task A, task B. Our goal is to project manage reviewing all the restaurants within our city.
+Our goal is to project manage reviewing all the restaurants within our city.
 So we begin by asking a review how long it will take, and they tell us 6 months.
 Six months is a long time to wait for feedback, so we ask whether the work can be split into smaller pieces..
 We need to know more about the inner workings of our food critique, so we ask for a task breakdown.
 Split the story.
 We give them a sprint timeframe of 30 minutes.

 So they give us roughly: